thomcitrus/react-superhero/README.md

 This challenge consisted of building Superhero cards using React.

-## Force error page
+## external libraries

-Since no actual API was used to build this form, a mocked server error page can be triggered by setting the first name value to `forceError`
+the external library -React Query- was used in this challenge [here] (https://tanstack.com/query/v4/docs/overview) you can read all the documentation regarding it

 ## Check it out